If you’re looking for fun content to help you brush up on your Japanese, good news – there’s a ton of great anime on Netflix right now.

 Genre: Coming of Age, Drama, Romance, Post-War

 This 13-episode dramatic miniseries based on a young adult novel follows a teen girl in a post-war fantastical world.
 After serving as a soldier, she has now become a ghostwriter for those struggling to express their feelings.
 The show is about her reintegration into society and struggle to find purpose while healing her emotional and physical wounds.
+Because of its popularity, Violet Evergarden has now also garnered 3 spin off movies and a special episode.

 Genre: Mecha, Action, Post-Apocalyptic

-Probably one of the most talked about animes of all times and a classic of the mecha genre (show that include giant fighting robots, essentially), Neon Genesis Evangelion can be divisive, but is a must-watch for any anime fan.
+Probably one of the most talked about animes of all times and a classic of the mecha genre (shows that include giant fighting robots, essentially), Neon Genesis Evangelion can be divisive, but is a must-watch for any anime fan.

 The series takes place in a world once devastated by alien ‘angels’.
 It follows a troubled young man who trains to fight in the mech suits used to keep them at bay – but devolves into a psychological exercise that leaves the watcher wondering where the show ends and the pure philosophy begins.